 Tracy Bier is the Chair of the Public Health & Safety Committee.
 Concerns about safety or health issues should be directed to her.
 She works with Block Watches and passes on safety tips from the Seattle Police Department.
 Tracy has lived in the Madrona and Leschi neighborhoods since 1988.
 She is currently the Executive Director of nonprofit Washington Physicians for Social Responsibility and Block Watch Captain of 30th Ave.
 Neighbors since 2006.
 She has a Bachelor's degree in English, University of Montana, and a Master's in Marketing for Nonprofits, University of Vermont.
 She is an avid outdoor person: skiing and snowshoeing, kayaking and walking AND she paints landscapes.

-advertising manager, committee chairman
+communications, committee chairman